VowpalWabbit/vowpalwabbit.github.io/_tutorials/getting_started.md

 ---
 page_title: Linear Regression Tutorial | Vowpal Wabbit
-page_description: This tutorial describes how to run linear regression algorithms and features a simple linear regression problem overview using a Vowpal Wabbit workflow.
+page_description: This tutorial runs through a regression problem with Vowpal Wabbit to introduce unique features, explain how to structure input, and understand the results using examples.
 title: Vowpal Wabbit Linear Regression Tutorial
 order: 5
 module_id: getting_started
-description: This tutorial will run through a simple regression problem as a Vowpal Wabbit workflow and describe how to interact with Vowpal Wabbit.
+description: This tutorial runs through a regression problem using a Vowpal Wabbit workflow and explains how to structure input and understand results.
 layout: tutorial
 level: beginner
 tags: linear&nbsp;regression command&nbsp;line